Stia: Geography

 The town of Stia is often called the "source of the Arno", although the real source is some 1200 m higher on the slopes of Monte Falterona.
 However, Stia is the first true village the Arno reaches, where it is joined by another river, the Staggia, that starts at Passo la Calla to the north-east.
 It is suggested that the name 'Stia' comes from a corruption of the river Staggia's name.
 As well as the being situated on the confluence of the Arno and the Staggia, Stia also has its own spring that rises in the park of Palagio Fiorentino, which has now been channelled so the water flows from 10 permanent taps.

 Stia borders the following municipalities: Londa, Pratovecchio, San Godenzo and Santa Sofia.
 It contus the hamlets (frazioni) of Molin di Bucchio, Palazzo, Papiano, Papiano Alto, Porciano, Santa Maria alle Grazie and Vallucciole.

-Please note Stia has its origins from Dante Inferno.Nothing to do with the rivers.

-Main sights
+History

+Stia began as the marketplace below the Guidi Castle at Porciano.
+This area, known as Il Palagio, served as the capital of the county of the Guidis.
+Until the end of the eighteenth century, the city of Stia was called Palagio Fiorentino.
+The first mention of the Guidi family in Stia appears in a donation deed from April 1054, drafted in the chamber of the parish priest of Santa Maria in Stia in the Casentino region.
+This document indicates that the donor was Count Guido, son of the late Count Alberto of Ripuarian origin.

+On April 16, 1311, while Emperor Henry VII was besieging Cremona, Dante addressed a letter to him from "in finibus Thusciae, sub fontem Sarni," meaning "on the borders of Tuscany, under the source of the Arno," referring to the Castle of Porciano.
+At that time, the lords of the castle were Counts Tancredi and Bandino, who, as Ghibellines, assisted the ambassadors of Henry VII in their passage from Mugello to Casentino in 1312.
+Tancredi personally presented his allegiance to Henry upon his arrival in Tuscany.

+The fact that the counts of Porciano were also the lords of Palagio, or Stia Vecchia, is confirmed by the Florentine historian Scipione Ammirato.
+He notes that in 1358, a Count Francesco da Porciano served the Florentines as a cavalry commander and was later referred to as Count Francesco da Palagio in 1363.
+According to Ammirato, this Count Francesco was the same as Count Guido Francesco of the Guidi counts, who died in 1369.
+Guido Francesco entrusted the guardianship of his children and their castles, including Porciano and its related possessions, to the Signoria of Florence in 1402.
+It was renamed Palagio Fiorentino, a name it retained until the eighteenth century.